ceremcem/debug-ls/README.md

-# How To Debug Server Side Livescript Process
+# How To Debug a Server Side Livescript Process

 Normally you would run `hello.ls` by: